Brown University: Research

 Brown is a member of the Association of American Universities since 1933 and is classified among "R1: Doctoral Universities – Very High Research Activity".
 In FY 2017, Brown spent $212.3 million on research and was ranked 103rd in the United States by total R&D expenditure by National Science Foundation.
 In 2021 Brown's School of Public Health received the 4th most funding in NIH awards among schools of public health in the U.S.

 Student life

-Campus safety

-In 2014, Brown tied with the University of Connecticut for the highest number of reported rapes in the nation, with its "total of reports of rape" on their main campus standing at 43.

 Spring weekend

 Established in 1950, Spring Weekend is an annual spring music festival for students.
 Historical performers at the festival have included Ella Fitzgerald, Dizzy Gillespie, Ray Charles, Bob Dylan, Janis Joplin, Bruce Springsteen, and U2.
 More recent headliners include Kendrick Lamar, Young Thug, Daniel Caesar, Anderson .Paak, Mitski, Aminé, and Mac DeMarco.
 Since 1960, Spring Weekend has been organized by the student-run Brown Concert Agency.